 - Disable macros on your MS Office files.

 Clients may ask you to click or download something.
-If a link looks suspicious, check first if it contains malware using the Google Safe Browsing tool.
-Copy the URL and paste it into the search box to find out if the site is safe to visit.
+If a link looks suspicious, check if it contains malware using the Google Safe Browsing tool.
+Copy and paste the URL into the search box to determine if the site is safe.

 To check if the software you’re about to download is safe, look for reviews about it online.
 People may have posted about their experience after installing a certain program.

-Working from your bed or couch sounds like a cool idea, but it’s bad for both your health and productivity.
+Working from your bed or couch sounds like an excellent idea, but it’s terrible for your health and productivity.

 So you can stay focused at work (and avoid back pains and sleep problems), create a separate space for your home office.
 It doesn’t have to be fancy.
-Only the basics will do: a desk or table (ideally with an ergonomic chair) in a well-lit and well-ventilated area.
+Only the basics will do: a desk or table (ideally with an ergonomic chair) in a well-lit, well-ventilated area.

-Whether you’re working full-time or part-time from home, having a structured daily schedule helps you accomplish more while maintaining work-life balance.
+Whether working full-time or part-time from home, having a structured daily schedule helps you accomplish more while maintaining a work-life balance.

 Set the time for starting your workday, taking breaks, and ending your workday.
-You may need to install a time-tracking app to ensure you’re sticking to your schedule.
+You may need to install a time-tracking app to ensure you’re following your schedule.